SahanAdikaram/Anmeldung-Helper-Client/README.md

 To run: npm run dev

-(Backend has been uploaded to render.com and still running)
+(Backend is working with render.com and still running :) )